scala/scala3/docs/docs/reference/experimental/cc.md

       }
   xs
 ```
 Here, the `test` method takes a `FileSystem` as a parameter. `fs` is a capability since its type has a non-empty capture set.
-The capability is passed the `Logger` constructor
+The capability is passed to the `Logger` constructor
 and retained as a field in class `Logger`.
 Hence, the local variable `l` has type
 `{fs} Logger`: it is a `Logger` which retains the `fs` capability.